bonitasoft/bonita-doc/md/configure-client-of-bonita-bpm-engine.md

 ```
 # Remote: EJB3
 org.bonitasoft.engine.api-type = EJB3
-# Wildfly 9
+# WildFly 9
 java.naming.factory.url.pkgs = org.jboss.ejb.client.naming
 #default EJB reference name
 org.bonitasoft.engine.ejb.naming.reference=ejb:bonita-ear/bonita-ejb/serverAPIBean!org.bonitasoft.engine.api.internal.ServerAPI
 ```

-If it is not already done for the Wildfly server to accept remote connections, update the Wildfly configuration file, standalone.xml:
+If it is not already done for the WildFly server to accept remote connections, update the WildFly configuration file, standalone.xml:
 * In the interfaces section, modify the IP address so that the Bonita BPM Engine is visible to the network.
 * Specify that port 4447 comes from the remoting socket-binding.